astramieri/azure-data-engineering-udemy/docs/module_3/indexes.md

 ## Clustered Columnstore indexes

 By default, dedicated SQL pool creates a clustered columnstore index when no index options are specified on a table.
-Clustered columnstore tables offer both the highest level of data compression and the best overall query performance.
+Clustered columnstore tables offer both the **highest level of data compression** and the **best overall query performance**.

 Clustered columnstore tables will generally outperform clustered index or heap tables and are usually **the best choice for large tables**.
 For these reasons, clustered columnstore is the best place to start when you are unsure of how to index your table.